abhinavr93/abhinavr93/README.md

 - 👋 Hi, I’m @abhinavr93
-- 👀 A coder with interest and experience in development of CFD (Computational Fluid Dynamics) Software using C++ and CMake.
+- 👀 I'm a coder with interest and experience in development of CFD (Computational Fluid Dynamics) Software using C++ and CMake.

 <!---